korningf/cso-git/README.md

 ## Preparation

-To get pacman working we to add the gpg key for the git-sdk-64 distribution in the keyring.
+For pacman to work we must add the gpg key for the git-sdk-64 distribution in the keyring.

-It turns out it has the same author and the same key as the git-for-windows distribution!
+It turns out it has the same author and the same key as the git-for-windows distribution.

 ```bash